BrightingTechnologies/aws_documentation/security/encryption/encryption_at_rest.md

 # Purpose

-This document defines best practices and guidelines for setting up data encryption policy for data at rest and in transit.
+This document defines best practices and guidelines for setting up data encryption policy for data at rest.

 # Scope